 “Are you kidding me??!!
 I don’t need to be wowed by your expertise right now!!!
 Just tell me it looks like him before I lose my fucking mind!!!”

 I’m only screaming on the inside.
 In reality, I form a more polite request and get the confirmation I need.
-He hugs me sweetly, but is strangely non-chalante – it’s one of his quirks.
-I know he’s happy for me, but he rarely shows excitement about anything.
+He hugs me sweetly, but is strangely non-chalante – it’s one of his Asperger-ish quirks.
+He rarely shows excitement about anything.
 It’s maddening – especially at Christmas.
-But this is the same man who bought the DNA test in the first place, because he knew it was what I needed to heal and grow.
-He’s known all along what a big deal it would be, even when I didn’t.

 I tell him my father is a musician just like me, and that I look like my grandmother.
 He reminisces about when we met for the first time, and the chat box trail grows long with our excited back and forth.
 Of course he wants to know if I’m going to contact my father – it’s what everyone is asking.
 “No, I’m not ready for that”, I say.
 But the truth is, I’m dying to know him.